MarcSkovMadsen/awesome-streamlit/README.md

 - Please note magic in sub pages does not work.
 So **don't use magic**.
 - add the `your_app_name` to the
-  - list of APPS in the [src/gallery/index.py](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/src/gallery/index.py).
+  - list of APP_CONTRIBUTIONS in the [dp.py](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/db.py).
 - import your page in the app.py to enable automatic reload.
-You need to use the full path `import src.pages.gallery.your_app_name as your_app_name` for automatic reload to work.
+You need to use the full path `import src.pages.gallery.contributions.your_name.your_app_name as your_app_name` for automatic reload to work.
 Cf. this [issue](https://github.com/MarcSkovMadsen/awesome-streamlit/issues/2)
 - update the [requirements.txt](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/requirements.txt) file.
     Please specify the required versions.
 - Run the automated tests using `invoke test.all` and fix all errors from your app